Skip to main content

 Application Process

-Applications are due to the Health Science and Human Service Department by April 1 of each year.
+Applications are due to the School of Health Sciences & Behavioral Health by May 1 of each year.
 Students will have the opportunity to apply under multiple track options.
 Students may select the Renown Track or the General GBC Track option.
-Students will be required to attend an interview as part of the application process.
+Students will be required to attend an interview and complete USA testing as part of the application process.

 General GBC Option

-Students accepted into the general GBC track will attend didactic courses on the Elko campus or via interactive video.
+Students accepted into the general GBC track will attend didactic courses on the Elko campus or via Zoom.
 They will attend lab weekly the first semester and every one to three weeks the second semester.
-Lab will be held on the GBC Elko campus.
+Lab will be held on the GBC Elko and Pahrump campuses.
 Students will receive clinical placement at a minimum of 2 different GBC clinical affiliates.
 A minimum of one of these may be at an out of town location.

 Renown Satellite Site Option

 Students desiring consideration for placement in the Renown Satellite site will have the option to request that site on their application.
-If they meet all GBC requirements, they will be considered for placement in the Renown Satellite site based off the student applicant point system.
-Students selected for the Renown site will attend didactic courses via interactive video.
+Students selected for the Renown site will attend didactic courses via Zoom.
 They will attend weekly lab the first and second semesters at the Renown Reno campus.
 All clinical placement will be completed at a minimum of two Renown sites in Reno, NV.

 If a student is not selected as a Renown site student, they may be accepted into the General GBC track if positions are available.